HLevering/python-smart-injector/docs/usage.rst

         @abstractmethod
         def do(self):
             pass

     class ConcretA(A):
         def do(self):
             print("Hello")

     from smart_injector import Config # not needed but lets you type annotate your configure method

-    #create your own container class by inheriting from StaticContainer
-    class MyContainer(StaticContainer):
-        # override configure method
+    # create your own configuration function.
+This function must take a parameter of type Config
-        def configure(self, config: Config):
+    def configure(config: Config):
         # use config's bind method to bind A to ConcretA
         config.bind(A, ConcretA)
         # now everytime when there is a dependency on A then ConcretA will be injected

     # create an instance of your new defined container
-    container = create_container(MyContainer)
+    container = create_container(configure)
     a = container.get(A)
     a.do()